Smallpox and mpox vaccines: Canadian Immunization Guide

 Pregnancy and breastfeeding

-Smallpox vaccine is generally contraindicated in pregnant women in non-emergency situations although it is not known to cause congenital malformations.
+Sma vaccine is generally contraindicated in pregnant women and pregnant individuals in non-emergency situations although it is not known to cause congenital malformations.
 It can very rarely lead to fetal vaccinia after primary immunization during pregnancy, resulting in stillbirth or neonatal death.
-Women of childbearing age should be asked before vaccination if they are pregnant or intend to become pregnant during the next 4 weeks.
-If a woman becomes pregnant within 4 weeks after smallpox vaccination she should be counselled regarding concern for the fetus.
+Women and individuals of childbearing age should be asked before vaccination if they are pregnant or intend to become pregnant during the next 4 weeks.
+If a woman or individual becomes pregnant within 4 weeks after Sma vaccination, the healthcare provider should offer enhanced monitoring of the pregnancy.

 Heart disease and cardiac risk factors